-Figure 2: An example placement of devices in the physical address space.

-of values, where each sequential triplet of words is, respectively, the type, base, and limit of a bus device.
+The bus controller is always loaded into the physical address space with a base of 0×00001000 the address of the first byte in the physical address space.
+This addres is also the start of an array of values, where each sequential triplet of words is, respectively, the type, base, and limit of a bus device.
 For example, the set of devices shown in Figure 2 would yield the following device table: